-- Meeting and outside it Eastern countries have continued criticisms of Western performance.
+47. Over the most recent period both in the Belgrade Meeting and outside it Eastern countries have continued criticisms of Western performance.
 Through statistics, sometimes incomplete and incorrect and often taken out of context, they have claimed a superior level of performance in the imports of films, television material, books and periodicals, in the translations of books, and in the teaching of foreign languages and have called for an end to these "imbalances".
 In reply, Western countries have pointed out that their performances are exemplary in responding to public demands and in these areas and that this Eastern call for a kind of "statistical reciprocity" is contrary to the concept of freedom of access embodied in Basket III of the Final Act.
-(It should be noted, however, that reciprocity is an important element in Basket II.) - Previous reports have noted that the Helsinki document has had the effect of adding to the momentum of arrangements and agreements that predate Helsinki and has improved, to some degree, the pace and direction of new ? arrangements.
+(It should be noted, however, that reciprocity is an important element in Basket II.)

+48. Previous reports have noted that the Helsinki document has had the effect of adding to the momentum of arrangements and agreements that predate Helsinki and has improved, to some degree, the pace and direction of new arrangements.
 Progress is still short of the "substantial" increase in programmes called for by the Final Act.
 The FRG signed a cultural agreement in April with Czechoslovakia on the occasion of Husak's visit, but some improvement in cultural relations with the GDR has been combined with some deterioration vis-à-vis Bulgaria.
-After a difficult period, the UK has seen some improvement in cultural activity with Romania, possibly motivated by bilateral considerations, and with the GDR.
-There have been encouraging increases in Soviet purchases of translation rights and books from the United States, though confirmed aggregate figures are not On the negative side, Canada reports the cancellation of a major cultural project by Poland and signs of financial restraint affecting other countries as well. - 50.
-Over the most recent period, privately-run Western cultural and other organizations have shown willingness to link programmes in their fields, of value to Eastern countries, with the performances of Eastern régimes in respecting cultural and other human freedoms.
-The Association of
+After a difficult period. the UK has seen some improvement in cultural activity with Romania. possibly motivated by bilateral considerations, and with the GDR.
+Canada reports the cancellation of a major cultural project by Poland and signs of financial restraint affecting other countries as well.